ezzabuzaid/blog/src/content/blog/gentle-introduction-to-typescript-compiler-api.md

 > In the first use case, it was enough to loop over the first level nodes in the file, but in this use case, you need to loop over all nodes in the file, the nested ones as well.

-The main logic is within the `visit` function, it checks if the node is a `VariableDeclaration` and whether its initializer is a `FunctionExpression`, if so, then throw an error.
+The main logic is within the `visit` function, it checks if the node is a `VariableDeclaration` and whether its initializer is a `FunctionExpression`, and if so, then throws an error.

 The looping over the files is the same but with a slight difference, you're using `ts.transform` API.

-Few key terms that you need to know:
+A few key terms that you need to know:

 - Transformer
 - Visitor